How Do I Find The Sale Price

 Tips and Expert Advice

 Be Aware of Psychological Pricing Tactics: Retailers often use psychological pricing tactics to make their prices seem more appealing.
-For example, a price of $9.99 may seem significantly lower than $10.00, even though the difference is only one cent.
+As an example, a price of $9.99 may seem significantly lower than $10.00, even though the difference is only one cent.
 Being aware of these tactics can help you make more rational purchasing decisions.
 Other tactics include anchoring (presenting a high price first to make a lower price seem more attractive) and charm pricing (ending prices in .99).

 Use Technology to Your Advantage: Take advantage of the many tools and resources available to help you find the best deals.
 Price comparison websites, coupon apps, and browser extensions can all help you save money.
 Set up price alerts to be notified when the price of an item you want drops.
 Explore cashback programs and rewards credit cards to earn additional savings on your purchases.